zlatanvasovic/hackwork/CONTRIBUTING.md

 # Contributing to Hackwork

-Here are some rules you should follow when contribute to Hackwork.
+Here are some rules you should follow while contributing to Hackwork.

 ## Issues